Zimmermann (fashion label)

 Zimmermann is a luxury fashion brand from Sydney, Australia.
-The eponymous label was founded by sisters Nicky and Simone Zimmermann in 1991.
+The label was founded by sisters Nicky and Simone Zimmermann in 1991.
 Zimmermann has over 58 stores in both Australia and globally, including throughout the United States, United Kingdom, Europe and China.

 History

 Sisters Nicky and Simone Zimmermann founded the label in 1991, opening their first store in 1992.
 Nicky Zimmermann attended design school in East Sydney, where she began designing garments from her parents' garage and selling them at Paddington markets, where she was able to see first-hand how women responded to her designs.
 Her sister, Simone, joined the business later alongside Nicky in 1991.

 Zimmermann presents their ready-to-wear collections each year in Australia and the US at New York Fashion Week. and made their debut in France at Paris Fashion Week in 2022.
 In the following years, the Zimmermann label extended to swim separates, kids, and accessories.
 After the expansion, Zimmermann started making ready-to-wear collections available outside of Australia.
 In 2008, Zimmermann also launched its online boutique at zimmermann.com.

+In March 2016, American private equity firm General Atlantic purchased a minority stake in the label.
+In December 2020, Italian private equity firm Style Capital acquired a 70 per cent stake in Zimmermann, including purchasing General Atlantic's stake.
+The Zimmermann family retained 30 per cent ownership of the brand.

 In August 2023, American private equity firm Advent International acquired a majority stake in Zimmermann in a deal valuing the company between AUD1.5–1.75 billion.
+Style Capital retained a minority stake.